Quick Summary:

 Learn more from the National Renewable Energy Laboratory (NREL).

-In contrast, nonrenewable energy resources — like fossil fuels (coal, oil, natural gas) and uranium — are available in limited quantities.
+Renewable energy, meaning contrasts with nonrenewable energy resources — like fossil fuels (coal, oil, natural gas) and uranium — are available in limited quantities.
 Once consumed, they cannot be quickly replaced.
 Burning them produces greenhouse gases, the main contributors to climate change and global warming.

 Explore more at the U.S. Energy Information Administration (EIA).